claycle/northtexasaikido/content/classes/schedule/index.md

 Class Schedule
 {{< /hmod >}}

 The NTA dojo is open for Aikido classes Tuesday through Saturday of every week.
-Supervised open workout is available on Sundays.
 The dojo is closed on major holidays.

 Visitors are always welcome to observe an Aikido class.